dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 :::code language="csharp" source="snippets/patterns/DeclarationAndTypePatterns.cs" id="BasicExample":::

-Beginning with C# 7.0, a *declaration pattern* with type `T` matches an expression when an expression result is non-null and any of the following conditions are true:
+A *declaration pattern* with type `T` matches an expression when an expression result is non-null and any of the following conditions are true:

 - The run-time type of an expression result is `T`.